nekStab/nekStab/README.md

       common /vptsol/ vx, vy, vz
 ```

-to discuss:
-11) Limit line length increased to 132 to avoid excessive use of continuation tabs, modern editors can do soft wrap, bust most cases we are slightly over the 72 characters standard
+12. Limit line length increased to 132 to avoid excessive use of continuation tabs, in most cases we are slightly over the 72 characters standard

-5. Naming conventions
+13.